 What Is Tendinitis?

-Tendons can become inflamed when overstressed from any activity.
+Tendons can become damaged when overstressed from any activity.
+It used to be thought that they were inflamed, however, the tendon actually develops chronic degenerative changes.
 Weekend athletes, who exercise sporadically rather than regularly, often develop sore tendons.
 But by far the most common cause is repetitive stress -- using the same joints for the same stressful movements again and again.
 This happens not only in sports but also in many types of office work and other situations.
-Tendons are also more likely to become inflamed with increasing age, because muscles and tendons tend to lose their elasticity over time.
+Tendons are also more likely to become damaged by using inadequate equipment (such as old footwear), exercising in poor conditions, and with increasing age when tendons tend to lose their elasticity.